whytekieran/Data-Representation-Project/README.md

 **_METHOD:_** GET (The HTTP GET method is used for retrieving this information)

 **_EXAMPLE:_** galwayparks.com/facilities/(tenniscourts) </br>
-This wwill return a list of of all the parks in galway city that have tennis courts, along with other data.
+This will return a list of of all the parks in galway city that have tennis courts, along with other data.

       PROPERTY | DESCRIPTION
       ------------ | ------------